amc-heme/SCUBA/README.md

 ### Installation

 Run the command below to install SCUBA.
+BiocManager is used to automatically install Bioconductor dependencies (SCUBA is not a Bioconductor package).

 If you plan to use SCUBA with anndata objects, use `dependencies = TRUE`.
 If you only plan to use SCUBA with Seurat and SingleCellExperiment objects, use `dependencies = FALSE`.